 WNYSkydiving owns the latest student, solo, and tandem gear.
 All of the equipment used at WNYSkydiving is serviced and maintained by FAA certified technicians of the highest ratings.
 The parachutes are packed by professionals, the reserves packed and repacked, even if unused every 180 days.
 Although an inherently dangerous sport, just as driving a car to work is an inherently dangerous activity (you did know that, right?), we take every precaution to assure your safety while on our dropzone.
 Do you drive with bad brakes and bald tires?

 Tipping is not required – but of course, it is always appreciated if you feel your instructor did a great job.
+Cash and Venmo tips are happily accepted by our instructors.

 No, we do not jump when it is raining, completely clouded over, extremely windy, or extremely cold (less than 25F on the ground) but we still can do your training.
 That way you can be ready to jump right away if you have to come back another day.
 Weather can cause unexpected delays, so please be patient.
 We are trying to get you in the air as quickly and safely as possible.